huangchv/huangchv.github.io/_pages/pubmed.md

 We can take the analysis a bit further by returning to the target journal set.
 It is important to keep in mind that the data that was extracted from PubMed are only for papers that were accepted and *published* by the journal.
 {% include figure image_path="/assets/images/pubmed/2017-09-10_journals_months.png" alt="Figure 3.
 Journal Season" caption="**Figure 3**.
 Individual season frequency plot for journals of interest.
 Journals are indicated at the top of their panels.
 Most successful papers in high impact journals were *not* submitted during the winter.
 NEJM did not report submission information." %}

-Although there are fewer papers from the target journals, Figure 3 shows a clear derth of published papers that were submitted in January or December.
+Although there are fewer papers from the target journals, Figure 3 shows a clear dearth of published papers that were submitted in January or December.
 It is difficult to draw a conclusion without seeing the number of papers that were submitted in each month.
 Are editors and reviewers more harsh during the winter?
 Or are there fewer manuscripts being submitted?
+Needless to say, it appears best to submit manuscripts when it is warm.

 Work In Progress